 Get Started in Investing

-Do you hear co-workers or friends talking about their investments and wonder how they got started?
-How'd they come up with the money to invest?
-How'd they know what to invest in?
+Perhaps you hear co-workers or friends talking about their investments and wonder how they got started and where they got the investment capital.
+You may wonder how they knew what investments to choose.
 Many people don't know where to start, so they never start at all.

-First, some assumptions.
-This article assumes you have your credit card debt under control.
-It makes no sense to invest in stocks, bonds, or mutual funds if you have thousands of dollars in credit card debt at interest rates in excess of 10%.
+First, this article assumes you have your credit card debt under control.
+It makes no sense to invest in stocks, bonds, or mutual funds if you have thousands of dollars in debt at interest rates in excess of 10%.
 You don't have to be completely debt-free, but you should be making serious inroads into your debt each month, and you should be paying very low-interest rates on that debt.

 Find the Money to Invest